Significantly Reduce Plastic Use

 - For over 60 years, there has been no significant recycle system, so most of it ends up in landfills

-- In the new system, the manufacturers of this foam would be legally responsible for setting up PUF recycle centers across the U.S. and taking all the used product for recycle (or burn the last 10%).
+- In the new system, the manufacturers of this foam could set-up PUF recycle centers across the U.S. and take all the used product for recycle (or burn the last 10%).